annnhuang/annnhuang.github.io/_projects/proj_ddm.md

 ---
 layout: project
 title: 'Choice history biases in dyadic decision-making'
-caption: A research study showing how our perceptual judments are shaped by others
+caption: Study with new dyadic design that investigates how our perceptual judments are shaped by others
 description: >

 date: 8 May 2024